-Since 2007, $2 from every ticket sold has been invested back into tree plantings to create native, biodiverse forests in regional South Australia.
+Since 2007, $2 from every ticket sold has been invested back into plantings to rebuild biodiverse native forests, woodlands and heathlands in regional South Australia.

-The trees and shrubs not only store carbon in their trunks, branches and roots, they also provide food and shelter for our iconic wildlife – extending the positive impact of WOMADelaide far beyond its yearly four-day program.
+The trees and shrubs not only store carbon in their trunks, branches and roots as they grow, they also provide food and shelter for our iconic wildlife – extending the positive impact of WOMADelaide far beyond its yearly four-day program.

-As of the end of 2022, the WOMADelaide forests now cover 107 hectares on Kaurna, Ngarrindjeri and Peramangk Country in South Australia.
+The WOMADelaide forests now cover 109 hectares on Kaurna, Ngarrindjeri and Peramangk Country in South Australia.

 Beautiful Firetail Finch.
 Photo credit David Cook CC-BY-NC 2.0